 Green grants and loans

-Want to help save the environment by adding solar panels, boosting energy efficiency, or scaling back waste?
+Do you want to help save the environment by adding solar panels, boosting energy efficiency, or scaling back waste?
 Some lenders offer loans dedicated to eco-centric projects.

 Choosing a lender

 You don’t need to go through your mortgage lender, though if you have a good relationship with them, you may get better rates.
 If customer service is a priority, check out J.D.
 Power’s mortgage servicer satisfaction survey and reach out to the top performers.
 Credit unions often offer flexible terms on renovation debt.

 If you’d like to pursue a credit union, you can check out some FHA-approved lenders here.
-Or click here for a list of some of Fannie Mae’s most efficient lenders, click here.
+For a list of some of Fannie Mae’s most efficient lenders, click here.
 You have a ton of online lenders to choose from nowadays.
 These lenders will consider your credit, but many will also take into account factors like your profession and education.

 LightStream offers its lowest rates — 4.29% with autopay — for home improvement borrowers with excellent credit and substantial incomes.
-Be wary of contractors offering to handling financing for you.
+Be wary of contractors who offer to handle the financing for you.
 In general, you’ll see better results if you evaluate your options on your own.

-Ready to find the right financing option for you?
+Are you ready to find the right financing option for you?
 If you’d like to see what kind of loan terms you qualify for, click here to get quotes from top online lenders.
 It only takes a minute, and pre-qualifying won’t hurt your credit score.